Perinatal depression or anxiety

 Lesbian couple with baby

-However, some women develop a more pronounced anxiety or depressed mood that affects their daily life and functioning.
+However, some parents develop a more pronounced anxiety or depressed mood that affects their daily life and functioning.
 This is known as perinatal depression or perinatal anxiety.
 These are much more serious conditions, and you can become seriously depressed or anxious.
-This can start during pregnancy but is more common in the months following childbirth.
+This can start during pregnancy or in the months following childbirth.

-Postnatal psychosis (sometimes called postpartum psychosis) is rare and involves symptoms of psychosis (being out of touch with reality) associated with significant changes in mood – either a depressed or an extremely high mood.
+Postnatal psychosis (sometimes called postpartum psychosis) is rare, affecting about 1 in 1000 people.
+It involves symptoms of psychosis (being out of touch with reality) associated with significant changes in mood – either a depressed or an extremely high mood.
 It usually begins in the first 2 weeks after your child is born.
-Read more about postnatal psychosis(external link)(external link) (Mental Health Foundation, NZ).
+Read more about postnatal psychosis(external link).

 About 10 to 15% of women will develop anxiety or depression in the months after the birth of a baby.
 It may also start during pregnancy, and, if untreated, continue and perhaps get worse after the baby is born.